 Diagnosis and Procedure Codes

-Diagnosis codes, such as the new ICD-10-CM, are officially called the International Classification of Diseases, 10th Revision, Clinical Modification.
+Diagnosis codes, such as the ICD-10-CM, are officially called the International Classification of Diseases, 10th Revision, Clinical Modification.
 These codes describe an individual's disease or medical condition.
-Physicians determine the patient's diagnosis and chart this in the medical record, while trained billers assign the diagnosis code numbers to the physician-documented diagnosis for use on hospital forms such as a superbill, the CMS 1500, and the UB-04.
+Physicians determine the patient's diagnosis and document this in the medical record, while trained billers assign the diagnosis code numbers to the physician-documented diagnosis for use on hospital forms such as a superbill, the CMS 1500, and the UB-04.

 Because codes change over time and across insurance programs, the Academy will keep members up-to-date with the current codes related to nutrition professionals.

 The health care industry - including physicians, hospitals, payers and home health agencies – will begin using the ICD-10 code set in place of ICD-9 on October 1, 2015.
 The Academy has compiled information to help guide RDNs through the upcoming transition of the International Classification of Diseases to the 10th revision.

 Diagnosis codes describe an individual's medical condition and are required on claims submitted by health care professionals to third party payers.

 Learn about coding for malnutrition and its impact on hospital reimbursement.